bunkscene/ClearCookieAndDontReload/README.md

-# ClearCookieAndReload
+# ClearCookieAndDontReload

-[Google chrome extension](https://chrome.google.com/webstore/detail/clear-cookie-and-reload/clinijjpaohndgmfepgpifcfnmlecbom) to clear cookie for current tab and reload
+Clear all cookies with on click.

 ## Intended Use
-Helpful for developers who need to clear all identifying cookies to test a clean environment.
+Helpful for developers who need to clear all identifying cookies with one silent click.
-Watch free match on [starsports.com](http://www.starsports.com/) using this app, click on the app when 10 minutes preview time gets over.
-Enjoy :)